cloudmesh-community/book/chapters/container/dockerfile.md

 $ docker rmi 8b3246425402
 ```

-## Refernces
+## References

-The refence documentation about docker files can be found at
+The reference documentation about docker files can be found at

 * <https://docs.docker.com/engine/reference/builder/>